Here are some great places to put your effort – they are high impact and they’re taking off in Vancouver!

 Help move away from a throwaway mentality – by supporting the mindset and infrastructure for share, reuse and repair in the city.
 There’s a movement well underway!

 - Join The Thingery!
-It’s a community owned lending library of things in a modified shipping container…and they’re looking for 150 members per location: Grandview-Woodlands, Hastings-Sunrise, or start one near you.
+It’s a community owned lending library of things in a modified shipping container…and they’re looking for 150 members per location: Grandview-Woodlands, Hastings-Sunrise, North Vancouver, or start one near you.

-- There’s a free workshop coming up on 23 January for small, medium and large businesses interested in turning their waste into a resource for others!
-It’s part of the National Industrial Symbiosis Programme pilot, a model used around the world.
-Register here.
+- Are you a small, medium or large businesses interested in turning your waste into a resource for others?
+Check out the National Industrial Symbiosis Programme, active in the Vancouver region: it’s a model used around the world.